About Our Department

 - Fine Arts groups travel to national and international destinations, including trips to Los Angeles, New York City, and Austria, for performance and learning opportunities.

-- In addition to traditional arts education, many Denton ISD students have the opportunity to learn a wide variety of artistic styles, from Jazz Band, Mariachi, and vocal jazz to studio art, sculpture, musical theater, theatrical design, tap dance and dance choreography.
+- In addition to traditional arts education, many Denton ISD students have the opportunity to learn within a broad spectrum of genres, some of which include jazz, mariachi, studio art, sculpture, musical theater, theatrical design, tap dance, hip hop, and choreography.

 “Schools need to promote creative, inventive thinking by integrating the arts with other subjects.
-It’s not about art or science; it’s about melding the two and promoting both of them together.” - US Sen. Florence Shapiro
+It’s not about art or science; it’s about melding the two and promoting both of them together.” - U.S. Senator, Florence Shapiro

-The State of Texas requires every elementary student to have fine arts every year, and secondary students are required to take at least one fine arts course in Middle School, and one Fine Arts Course in High School.
-We encourage you to invest in your future by being a fine arts student every year of your K-12 education.
-Hone your artistic and leadership skills through remaining involved while taking advantage of the many other opportunities on campus.
+The State of Texas requires every elementary student to have fine arts every year, and secondary students are required to take at least one Fine Arts course in middle school, and one Fine Arts course in high school.
+We encourage students to invest in their future by being a fine arts student every year of their K-12 education.
+Students hone their artistic skills and leadership skills by remaining involved while taking advantage of the many other opportunities on campus.

 Denton ISD ensures that fine arts plays a vital role in developing students who are prepared for the future.
-Immersion in the arts is an important element to a well-rounded academic experience.
+Immersion in the arts is an important aspect of a well-rounded academic experience.
 The school district and its communities believe in the importance of educating the "whole child" through comprehensive, high-quality fine arts programs.
-100% of Denton ISD's elementary students receive weekly instruction in art and music with approximately 87% of the secondary student population receiving training in one or more fine arts disciplines.
-The district's student participation in arts instruction (K-12) averages 94%.
+100% of Denton ISD's elementary students receive weekly instruction in art and music with approximately 82% of the secondary student population receiving training in one or more fine arts disciplines.
+The district's student participation in arts instruction K-12 averages 90%.
 Fine arts programs in Denton ISD are fortunate to enjoy broad support from the local communities, school district, Denton arts groups, and the local universities.